SajanMG/expensechartFrontendmentor/README.md

 # ExpenseChart

-This template should help get you started developing with Vue 3 in Vite.
+This is a Frontend Mentor | expense chart challenge built with Vue.

 ## Recommended IDE Setup